 - Add cherry tomatoes, 1/2 tablespoon olive oil, salt, and pepper to a 9 x 11 inch oven safe baking dish.
 Toss them in the pan to combine.
-Then place peppers in the pan and bake for 10 minutes.*
+Place peppers in the pan and bake for 10 minutes.*

-- While the tomatoes and peppers are cooking, heat 1 tbsp of olive oil over medium-high heat and saute spinach, garlic, and onions until spinach has wilted.
-Separate the garlic cloves from the spinach and mince.
-Then drain the spinach well and combine with the garlic in a large mixing bowl.
+- While the tomatoes and peppers are cooking, heat 1 tbsp of olive oil over medium-high heat and sauté spinach, garlic, and onions until spinach has wilted.
+Drain the spinach well (I like to use a fine mesh strainer) and set aside in a mixing bowl.

-- Add ricotta, red pepper flakes, egg, basil, and lemon zest to the mixing bowl with the spinach mixture and combine.
+- Add ricotta, red pepper flakes, egg, basil, and lemon zest to the mixing bowl with the spinach and mix until fully combined.

-- After baking the peppers and tomatoes, remove them and stuff each pepper with the spinach and ricotta mixture.
+- Remove the peppers from the oven and stuff with the spinach and ricotta mixture.
 Top each pepper with about half a tablespoon of shredded parmesan cheese.

-- Place the stuffed peppers in the oven and bake for about 5 minutes, just until the cheese on top has melted.
+- Place the stuffed peppers in the oven and bake for about 5 minutes, just until the cheese on top has melted and the peppers are warm all the way through.
 Don't bake them too long or they will become watery inside!